🌐

 User choice is temporarily stored in localStorage (not available in Private/Incognito)

-Add current page's host pattern to the selected proxy's include
+Add current page's host pattern to the selected proxy's include/exclude

 Only top 10 active proxies are listed